yonasoft/anitier/README.md

 ## Intro
 **What is AniTier?**
-AniTier is a tier list maker web application dedicated to making anime, manga, or character tier lists.
-Share and discover other user's tier list.
+AniTier is a tier list maker web application dedicated to making anime, manga, or character tier lists where don't need to manually upload images for each title.
+Search titles and add them or import them from your MyAnimeList or AniList.
+Share and discover other user's tier lists.

-**Why AniTier?**
-There are general tier list makers out there on the web, but they require users to manually input data.
-However, with AniTier, you can search or import anime or manga data to your tier list.

-**Who is AniTier for?**
-Anime and Manga enthusiasts who enjoy ranking their favorite titles or characters.

 ## Technologies
 ### Front  End

  - Built with **ReactJS**, **Bootstrap**, **react-bootstrap**.
  - **react-beautiful-dnd** for drag and drop features.
- -  **react-copy-to-clipboard** for on click copy and paste.
+ -  **react-copy-to-clipboard** for on-click copy and paste.
 <br>

 ### Back End